altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 ~It was for emergencies - she kept enabled despite being told to server all open connections~ ~That was near impossible, to server all ties to the links~ ~But besides that one she had gotten close~
-*She closed the doors, and left the room*
+*She closed the doors, and exited the room*
 ~Out in the hallway stood two people, old and frail and lumpy~ "J::Awake, I win.
 Come on darling - much to catch up"